cassiancc/Immersive-Overlays/README.md

 An overlay displaying the current season is displayed whenever the player has a calendar in their inventory, including in a bundle.

-This requires a compatible seasons mod, with support for [Serene Seasons](https://modrinth.com/mod/serene-seasons), [Fabric Seasons](https://modrinth.com/mod/fabric-seasons), and [Simple Seasons](https://modrinth.com/mod/simple-seasons).
+This requires a compatible seasons mod, with support for [Serene Seasons](https://modrinth.com/mod/serene-seasons), [Fabric Seasons](https://modrinth.com/mod/fabric-seasons), [Ecliptic Seasons](https://www.curseforge.com/minecraft/mc-mods/ecliptic-seasons) and [Simple Seasons](https://modrinth.com/mod/simple-seasons).

 ## Temperature Overlays